brandenburg/np-schedulability-analysis/README.md

 The last step yields two binaries:

 - `nptest`, the actually schedulability analysis tool, and
-- `runtests`, the unit test suite.
+- `runtests`, the unit-test suite.

 ## Build Options